JurgenR/aioslsk/docs/source/MESSAGES.rst

 WishlistInterval (Code 104)
 ---------------------------

-The server lets us know at what interval we should perform wishlist searches
+The server lets us know at what interval we should perform wishlist searches (:ref:`WishlistSearch`).
+Sent by the server after logon

 :Code: 104 (0x68)
 :Status: USED